Hazardous Materials Spill

 • Alert people in the immediate area of the spill.

-• Contact University Police at 617-627-6911 to report the spill, and then Email Tufts Laboratory Safety Group for consultation or assistance, if needed.
+• Contact University Police at 617-627-6911 to report the spill, and then contact Tufts Laboratory Safety Group for consultation or assistance, if needed.

-• Put on appropriate Personnel Protective Equipment (PPE) (gloves, protective eyewear, lab coat).
+• Put on appropriate personal protective equipment (PPE) (gloves, protective eyewear, lab coat).

 • Use a pipette or medicine dropper to pick up mercury droplets.